Haus am Horn: Reception

 There was a lot of interest in the house during the Werkschau exhibition and streams of people came to visit it.
 The local residents gave it the nickname "die Kaffeemühle" (the coffee grinder) because of its square shape and clerestory roof, which resemble a typical early 20th century coffee grinder.
 The reception by the media ranged between sympathetic admiration and, more often, open rejection.

 Although the reviews of the house were mixed, the most popular items were the toys and multi-functional toy cupboard in the children's room designed by Siedhoff-Buscher.
 This displeased the director of the Bauhaus Walter Gropius, as he thought that the school being well known for designing products for children would lessen its academic standing.

 The architects Mies van der Rohe and Le Corbusier expressed admiration for the design, whilst traditionalists like Paul Schultze-Naumburg were critical.

 History

 The Haus am Horn was built for the first exhibition of work by the Bauhaus design school in 1923, which had been founded in Weimar in 1919.
 The building was based on designs by Georg Muche, a painter and a teacher at the school.
 It was thought at the time that it would be a model for houses on an envisioned Bauhaus campus, which was to have a housing estate for the school's teachers, but this never came to fruition.
-For this reason the house is sometimes called the "Musterhaus" in German, i.e. a show home.
+For this reason the house is sometimes called the "Musterhaus" in German ("pattern house"), i.e. a show home.